nicky-isaacs/discreate_structures_1/README.md

 This is my solution to the prime breaking problem.
 My approah was as follows:

-  1. Thread out the generation of prime numbers from 2 to N-1, where N is the largest number we need to factor
+  1. Thread out the generation of prime numbers from 2 to N-1, where N is the largest number we need to factor.
+Employs the Sieve of Eratosthenes.
   2. For each number we need to factor, iterate over the list of primes

 ##Requirements